Route timetables

 The S2 departs from Blankenfelde in the county of Teltow-Fläming via Südkreuz, travels through the North-South S-Bahn tunnel with a stop at Friedrichstraße via Gesundbrunnen and ends in Hussitenstadt Bernau in the county of Barnim.
 The line runs every 20 minutes and offers passenger services between Lichtenrade and Buch at 10-minute intervals during the day.
 The train runs every 30 minutes through the night on Friday and Saturday.

-The S26 runs from Teltow city in the county of Potsdam-Mittelmark via Südkreuz, through the North-South S-Bahn tunnel with a stop at Friedrichstraße via Gesundbrunnen, and ends in Waidmannslust in Reinickendorf (district of Berlin).
+The S26 runs from Teltow City in the county of Potsdam-Mittelmark via Südkreuz, through the North-South S-Bahn tunnel with a stop at Friedrichstraße via Gesundbrunnen and Pankow, and ends in Blankenburg in Pankow (district of Berlin).
+In the Bornholmer Straße <> Blankenburg section, there is thus an approximate 5-minute interval Mon-Fri during the day together with the S2 and S8.
+Otherwise, the line runs at 20-minute intervals and is condensed to 10-minute intervals in sections by the S25.
 On weekends the S26 runs Teltow city <> Potsdamer Platz.
-Trains on this line run every 20 minutes.
-This interval is in sections shortened to a 10-minute interval by the S25.
 There is no night service on this line.

 The S3 departs from Erkner through the woods and on the lakeside of Köpenick.
-It travels over the bricked viaduct, through the heart of Berlin with stops at Friedrichstraße, Berlin Hauptbahnhof, and Olympiastadion with a final stop in Spandau.
+It travels through the heart of Berlin with stops at Friedrichstraße, Berlin Hauptbahnhof, and Olympiastadion with a final stop in Spandau.
 The line runs every 20 minutes.
-Between Erkner (during the summer and from Monday to Friday during rush hour) or Friedrichshagen (during the winter and from Monday to Friday outside rush hour) and Ostbahnhof, this interval is shortened to 10 minutes.

 Together with the S9, the S3 runs between Ostbahnhof and Spandau at 10-minute intervals.

-Additional trains will operate between Karlshorst <> Ostbahnhof from Monday to Friday, increasing the existing 10-minute interval.
+Additional trains will operate between Karlshorst <> Ostbahnhof from Monday to Friday at 20-minute intervals (These trains are not available during the Christmas and summer holidays.).
 The S3 runs every 30 minutes through the night on Friday and Saturday between Erkner and Ostbahnhof.

 The S41 is a ring line that’s approximately 37 km in length and runs clockwise stopping at stations: Südkreuz, Westkreuz, Gesundbrunnen, Ostkreuz, and Südkreuz.
 Trains on this line take 59 minutes to circle.
 At numerous stations, there are transfer options for long-distance, regional, S-Bahn, and U-Bahn trains.